eventhorizontelescope/eht-grafana/README.md

 When you add a new database, a Grafana an admin needs to add it to Connections -> Data Sources before it is visible to users as a datasource.

-  make a new chart
-  who to ask for help
-transfomers exist
-  list of them and their column names more documentation in vlbimon-bridge repo refe that transformers run in the bridge how to make a new transformer
-    debug it in the past
-	get a code review from greg
-	pull request

-document how to add an upper right hand link "explainer" go to dashboard settings (the gear icon in the upper right) -> links -> + New Link